AIS Sport Performance Awards

 Celebrating the outstanding achievements of athletes, teams, coaches, volunteers and leaders in Australian high performance sport.

-Finalists will be announced in November, with the winners to be honoured at a gala event in Melbourne on Wednesday 4 December.
+The 2024 AIS Sport Performance Awards were presented at a gala event in Melbourne on Wednesday 4 December.

 Female Para-Athlete of the Year